-One of our co-founders, Eric Murphy, has been helping business owners and operations directors implement successful rollouts for over seven years now.
-When I asked him how to plan for a smooth CRM adoption, he gave this advice.
+One of our co-founders and head of revenue, Eric Murphy, has been helping business owners and operations directors implement successful rollouts for over 10 years now.
+When I asked him how to plan for a smooth CRM adoption, he gave this advice:

-It’s important to review the CRM’s initial adoption, as well as monitoring ongoing use and engagement.
-This makes sure that the CRM is not only being used by all members of the team, but that it is being used properly.
-Your weekly or monthly sales meetings are an ideal opportunity for this, opening a clear channel of communication between you and the sales team and ensuring that the salespeople feel like they have a voice.
+Your weekly or monthly sales meetings are an ideal opportunity for this, opening a clear channel of communication between you and the sales team and giving the salespeople a voice.

 Where CRM rollouts typically go wrong